chihirobelmo/DCS-World-Range-Training-Officer/README.md

 In real-life Air to Air Combat training, Fighter pilots don't shoot a real missile but they call they've "shot" missile to the target, and RTO will judge if the target could evade the missile from various parameters: shot range, altitude, speed, and target aspect angle at the time TIMEOUT(predicted missile hit time).

-DCS World is the most popular modern combat flight simulator, but there missiles guidance is too weak to replicate AFTTP based BVR, and its effective tactics often change every time they update and change missile flight model, guidance model, or beam/chaff resistance.
+DCS World is the most popular modern combat flight simulator, but there AA missiles guidance is too weak to replicate AFTTP based BVR, and its effective tactics often change every time they update and change missile flight model, guidance model, or beam/chaff resistance.
+Also HARM is too short ranged and too slow to replicate real life SEAD tactics like PETSHOT and REACTIVESHOT.

 Therefore, I decided to script the DCS world BVR to explode a fighter who did not evade the missile properly...even if the missile was defeated in the DCS 3D world.